gradientinstitute/twostageridge/README.md

 =============

 A simple implementation of the two-stage ridge regression model described in Hahn et. al (2018) with a scikit-learn compatible API.
+This model allows us to use many and potentially highly correlated control variables with observational causal inference.

 > Hahn, P.R., Carvalho, C.M., Puelz, D., He, J., 2018.
 Regularization and
 > Confounding in Linear Regression for Treatment Effect Estimation.
 Bayesian